-The good news is that market volatility isn't always bad news.
-Though it may be tempting to concentrate on losses caused by price fluctuations, it's important to remember that volatility - and changing price trends - may offer opportunity for gains.
+The good news is that market volatility isn't always bad.
+While concentrating on losses caused by price fluctuations may be tempting, it's important to remember that volatility and changing price trends may offer opportunity for gains.

 One way to potentially use volatility to your advantage is through dollar-cost averaging, the practice of investing a set amount every month or quarter.
 Although engaging the strategy takes discipline - you'll be putting money into the market when the headlines (and likely your friends and colleagues) are full of doom and gloom - price declines often afford investors the opportunity to purchase assets at better valuations.